 Dehydrated marshmallows are dried marshmallows.
 Just as you would dry fruit you can dry mini fruit marshmallows, plain marshmallows, etc.

-Or you might know them as mallow bits, where you can buy little containers to pour in hot chocolate, baked goods and more.
+Or you might know them as mallow bits, where you can buy little containers to pour in hot chocolate, baked goods, and more.
+A crunchy marshmallow that is perfectly sweet.

 The marshmallows turn hard, crunchy and totally addictive to snack on.